Monday, 1 January 2018

 8,849

-But elsewhere, two severe plagues in the years 1904 and 1907 and three years in the same two decades, of high fever are mentioned.
-Apparently these caused more deaths in towns as compare to rural areas.
-For example in 1892, cholera and fever caused 890 deaths in Sahiwal, in the total inhabitants of 9,210.
-Despite these epidemics the overall population of the district increased.
+But elsewhere, two severe plagues in the years 1904 and 1907, and three years in the same two decades, of high fever are mentioned.
+Apparently, these caused more deaths in towns compared to rural areas.
+For example, in 1892, cholera and fever caused 890 deaths in Sahiwal, in a total population of 9,210.
+Despite these epidemics, the overall population of the district increased.

 The Gazetteer of 1917 gives further details about the family of the chiefs of Sahiwal: